kraftbj/genesis-enews-extended/readme.txt

 == Frequently Asked Questions ==

-= What services work with this plugin? =

-Feedburner, MailChimp, Aweber, FeedBlitz, ConvertKit, and Constant Contact are confirmed to work, but it should work with almost all services.
-If you have tested this with other services, please [contact me](https://kraft.blog/contact/)

 = How do I get the privacy policy link to show?
 The checkbox isn't working. =

 Genesis eNews Extended uses WordPress' built-in privacy policy setting.
 Be sure you have a privacy page set at wp-admin/privacy.php .

-= The "Opens in Same Tab" option doesn't work with FeedBurner.
-What's wrong? =

-That is intentional.
-You don't want to knock people off your site and leave them on FeedBurner's.

 = The first and last name fields look funky. =